 "Everything was vibrating, my head was shaking and I couldn't see anything".

-The dream vanished with four and a half kilometers to go because the suspension gave way at the end of the straight and the McLaren went crazy on the verge of 300 km/h, touching Jenson Button's BAR-Honda and crashing into the crash barriers.
-Raikkonen felt no fear:
+The dream vanished with four and a half kilometres to go because the suspension gave way at the end of the straight and the McLaren went crazy on the verge of 300 km/h, touching Jenson Button's BAR-Honda and crashing into the barriers.
+Räikkönen felt no fear:

-"Just feeling like shit, because you realize you lost".
+"Just feeling like shit, because you realise you lost".

 "Someone bumped into me.
 I was afraid I'd have to stop".

 The impact is with Ralf Schumacher's Toyota.
-But luck seems to love the yellow-blue colors of Renault, which continues quickly, as confirmed by the driver:
+But luck seems to love the yellow-blue colours of Renault, which continues quickly, as confirmed by the driver:

 "It was a beauty to drive.
 I would have been satisfied with second place, but I pushed right through to the end.
 To defend himself, Kimi had to push until he damaged the tyres.
 We were very lucky, but also strong like in the first races of the season".